 The cease and desist order issued by the JFTC, including that regarding the business combination, may be appealed.
-The JFTC's decision after the administrative court proceedings may be appealed with a judicial court.
+Under the current Antimonopoly Law, the JFTC's decision after the administrative court proceedings may be appealed with a judicial court.
 However, it is difficult to overrule the JFTC's decision due to the "substantial evidence rule" under the Antimonopoly Law.